Nakashipara (community development block): Geography

 Nakasipara CD Block is bounded by Tehatta II and Kaliganj CD Blocks in the north, Tehatta I and Chapra CD Blocks in the east, Nabadwip CD Block and Purbasthali II CD Block, in Bardhaman district across the Bhagirathi, in the south and Katwa II CD Block, in Bardhaman district across the Bhagirathi, in the west.

-Nadia district is mostly alluvial plains lying to the east of Hooghly River, locally known as Bhagirathi.
+Nadia district is mostly alluvial plains lying to the east of Hooghly River, locally known as the Bhagirathi.
 The alluvial plains are cut across by such distributaries as Jalangi, Churni and Ichhamati.
-With these rivers getting silted up, floods are a recurring feature.
+Floods are common with these rivers silting up.

 Nakashipara CD Block has an area of 360.94 km2.
 It has 1 panchayat samity, 15 gram panchayats, 278 gram sansads (village councils), 107 mouzas and 101 inhabited villages.
 Nakshipara police station serves this block.
 Headquarters of this CD Block is at Nakashipara.

 It is located 29 km from Krishnanagar, the district headquarters.

 Gram panchayats of Nakashipara block/ panchayat samiti are: Bethuadahari I, Bethuadahari II, Bikrampur, Bilkumari, Billwagram, Birpur I, Birpur II, Dhananjoypur, Dharmada, Dogachhia, Haranagar, Majhergram, Muragacha, Nakashipara and Patikabari.